brohrer/publications/README.md

 ##Invited

+8. B Rohrer, Closing the loop: A scalable ensemble reinforcement learning algorithm for the internet of things,  aiukraine.com, Kharkov, Ukraine, Sep 12, 2015

 7. B Rohrer, Dimensions of Machine Intelligence, KNME Science Cafe, KNME Studios, Albuquerque, New Mexico, Nov 17, 2012

 6. B Rohrer, Robots in the wild: A general learning agent for natural world interaction, Computer Science Colloquium, University of New Mexico, Albuquerque, New Mexico, Apr 28, 2011